sambj24/deepbrief.github.io/_posts/2025-08-05-cleandatadecisions.md

 ---

 I’m a strong believer in Simon Sinek’s philosophy: start with why, focus on the customer, and success follows.
 Clean data is the foundation of that approach.
 Without it, decisions fail.
-With it, companies anticipate customer needs—even needs customers didn’t know they had.
+With it, companies anticipate customer needs, even needs customers didn’t know they had.

 ---